open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 The role of the PK/Cipher/MD APIs in user migration
 ---------------------------------------------------

-We're currently taking advantage of the existing PK and Cipher layers in order to reduce the number of places where library code needs to be changed.
+We're currently taking advantage of the existing PK layer in order to reduce the number of places where library code needs to be changed.
 It's only natural to consider using the same strategy (with the PK, MD and Cipher layers) for facilitating migration of application code.